Code of Conduct and MSA Statement

 4.1 Dissemination of the Code of Conduct and Compliance

-The Company promotes awareness, understanding and compliance with the Code of Conduct on the part of all Directors, employees, external collaborators, commercial and financial partners and suppliers, requiring that all parties mentioned above respect and abide by the Code in question.
+The Company promotes awareness, understanding and compliance with the Code of Conduct, and requires all the Addressees to abide by the Code in question.

-In non-compliance situations, the Company is obliged to take disciplinary or other appropriate action.
+In case of non-compliance, the Company is obliged to take disciplinary measures or other appropriate actions.
 The aforementioned parties are, therefore, required to be aware of and understand the contents of the Code of Conduct presented here, abiding by, sharing and implementing the applicable principles, requesting and receiving as necessary from the Surveillance Body, appropriate clarification concerning interpretation of the contents.

-All parties covered by the scope of the Code of Conduct in question are required to report, in writing, and not anonymously, any possible violations concerning the Code, legal provisions or Company regulations, of which they become aware.
-Any reports of such violations should be addressed to the Surveillance Body at the following email address: OV-FENDI.exDL231email@example.com.
+All parties covered by the scope of the Code of Conduct in question are required to report, in writing, and not anonymously, any possible violations concerning the Code, legal provisions or Company’s regulations, of which they become aware.
+Any reports of such violations should be addressed to the Surveillance Body at the following email addresses, depending on which of the Company is involved

 The Company has established and shall provide the necessary measures to protect affected individuals from any type of retaliation (intended as any act that could give rise to forms of discrimination or punishment such as, for example, impact to partner, vendor or consultant relations, denial of promotion for employees, etc.).
 To this end, the confidentiality of the reporting party shall be protected, subject to the requirements of applicable law.

-Following such activities, the Surveillance Body shall report to the Board of Directors any corresponding grounds for disciplinary action, including grounds for termination of contract.
+Following such activities, the Supervisory Body shall report to the Board of Directors any corresponding grounds for disciplinary action, including grounds for termination of contract.

 4.3 Sanction Guidelines

-Violation of the principles contained in the Code of Conducts presented here compromises and affects the fiduciary relationship between the Company and its Directors, employees, external collaborators, suppliers, business partners and financial service providers.
+Violation of the principles contained in the Code of Conducts compromises and affects the fiduciary relationship between the Company and its Addressees.
 Any such violations shall result in appropriate and timely action on the part of the Company, through any necessary means and as required by applicable laws and regulations.